AzharLarbi/Stock_Time_Series_Analysis/README.md

-# Reliance Stock Time Series Analysis
+# Reliance Stock Forecasting & Investment Insights

 ## Project Overview
 This project analyzes Reliance Industries’ historical stock performance to uncover patterns, assess market risks, and forecast short-term movements.
 By applying machine learning and statistical techniques, the aim is not just to model stock price behavior, but to generate insights that support **investment decisions, risk management, and portfolio optimization**.